stevefali/MegaRand10K/README.md

 Another reason I made this project is that I have been learning to use [Playwright](https://playwright.dev) for testing web applications.
 To be fair, this application is really using it for more of scraping-type purpose, but it was a fun use case that I thought of while learning Playwright.
 It has also been a great project for refreshing my memory on using the [Bree](https://www.npmjs.com/package/bree) library for scheduling tasks, and the [Notification Api](https://www.notificationapi.com) to send email notifications.

+**Update Dec.
+5, 2024:** The `parameters.json` file has been removed from `.gitignore`.
+Whenever that file updates (from reaching a new downloads threshold), it will be updated on GitHub as well, since I added functionality to do that programmatically.